nicholas-kham/live-map/README.md

 - long polling on location list fetching
 # Credit to

-This is repo is base on watch-dog-mm which is well know as [myanmar live map](myanmarmap.live).
+This is repo is base on watch-dog-mm which is well know as [Myanmar Live Map](myanmarmap.live).